ZAPtronCoder/RANDOM-STUPID-IDEAS/Syndictive/SYN Iron's update.md

       - rare
     - Info:
       - Casts a hitscan shot that does no damage.
+      - Has a 30 block range.
-      - Inflicts the target with *Guiding*, *Rending*, and *Glowing* for 10sec.
+      - Inflicts the target with *Guiding* and *Glowing* for 10sec.
-      - *An odd spell that does nothing on its own, but weakens targets it hits.*
+    - *An odd spell that does nothing on its own, but makes whatever it hits a prime target.*

 </details>
 <details><summary><b>Hallowed Spells:</b></summary>

 1. Aura of Light
     - Stats: